 June 15, 2020

 First, I want to address this misconception that having Black friends or Black family members means you are not racist.
 In a way, I can understand why it might be tempting to use this as a shield because I also have Black friends and have dated Black people and when I was younger I thought, “how could I be?”.
 But dig deeper.
 If you’re sitting there thinking you’re not racist because you have Black friends or are married to a Black person, take a second to think about how you perceive Black people who you do not know personally.
 Or maybe you have prejudice or presume stereotypes about other non-Black people of colour; Indigenous, Hispanic, Asian.
 Or maybe there are stereotypes that you assume that are things you believe to be compliments.
-If you find yourself in this position I would again encourage you to educate yourself on micro-aggressions, micro-invalidations, micro-insults and micro-assaults.
+If you find yourself in this position I encourage you to closely examine these biases, try to find the root.
+And I also encourage you to educate yourself on micro-aggressions, micro-invalidations, micro-insults and micro-assaults.
 That research will teach you about things that you may think are compliments but can actually be dehumanizing.
 I used to have a friend who would always tell me that she wanted a Filipino nanny, specifically Filipino because she believed that they were good with kids.
 The same person would always complain about how we didn’t have a nail salon in our area that was run by Asians because she thought they were better at nails and it was a more “authentic” nail salon experience.
 That wasn’t about thinking they were “better at nails”, it was about wanting them to serve her.
 While some people may see these things as compliments and therefore it’s not racist…these stereotypes or micro-agressions are still harmful.
 Which brings me to fetishizing.
 This is racism wrapped in a pretty package.
 It is dehumanizing to treat people of colour as something to cross off your sexual Bingo card instead of as human beings.
+Finding Black people attractive doesn’t earn you a medal and exempt you from being racist, slaver owners used to rape the people their enslaved.
 Also, remember that just because your Black friends are okay with something you said doesn’t mean that other Black people aren’t allowed to be offended by it, that’s not up to you.

 June 16, 2020